Create a select list that can be used to choose a single or multiple items from the column names of a data frame.

 Whether to use selectize.js or not.

-The width of the input, e.g. '400px'
+The width of the input, e.g. '400px', or '100%';

-see validateCssUnit()
+see validateCssUnit().

 Number of items to show in the selection box; a larger number

 will result in a taller box.
-Not compatible with selectize=TRUE
+Not compatible with selectize=TRUE.

-, a select input will be a drop-down list,
+Normally, when multiple=FALSE, a select input will be a drop-down list,

-is set, it will be a box instead.
+but when size is set, it will be a box instead.

-Arguments passed to varSelectInput()
+Arguments passed to varSelectInput().

 A list of options.
 See the documentation of selectize.js(https://selectize.dev/docs/usage)

-for possible options (character option values inside base::I()
+for possible options (character option values inside base::I() will

 be treated as literal JavaScript code; see renderDataTable()